Khalid bin Mahfouz: Alleged NCB funding of al-Qaeda

 NCB senior officials vehemently deny the existence of this audit.

 He eventually won a string of lawsuits against writers who had accused him of supporting terrorism, with a notable exception of Rachel Ehrenfeld.
 Ehrenfeld, the author of Funding Evil and a U.S. citizen based in New York, had not written or marketed her book internationally and refused to acknowledge the jurisdiction of the English court over her case, instead alleging that Mahfouz was using the High Court of Justice for libel tourism.
 Her refusal resulted in Justice Eady in the High Court awarding a default judgment against her in 2005.
 Ehrenfeld was ordered to apologize, destroy all copies of her book and pay him $230,000 in damages.
 The New York State Legislature, however, passed a law preventing the judgments from being enforced by providing greater protection against libel judgments in countries whose laws are inconsistent with the freedom of speech granted by the United States Constitution.

-Sheik Mahfouz did acknowledge making one contribution of 270,000 dollars to Al Qaeda during the epoch of the Soviet occupation of Afghanistan.
+Sheik Mahfouz did acknowledge making one contribution of $270,000 to Al Qaeda during the epoch of the Soviet occupation of Afghanistan.

 Muwafaq Foundation

 Khalid bin Mahfouz helped set up a charity organization called the Muwafaq Foundation, Muwafaq being Arabic for "blessed relief".
 He funded this charity with $30 million, and put his eldest son, Abdulrahman bin Mahfouz, on the board of directors.
-In October 2001, the U.S. Treasury Department named Muwafaq Foundation - a charity devoted to famine relief - a front organization.
+In October 2001, the U.S. Treasury Department named Muwafaq Foundation a front organization.
 Neither Khalid nor Abdulrahman were accused of funding terrorism by the United States; however Yasin al-Qadi, a Saudi national hired to run the charity, was named a supporter of terrorism and had his assets frozen by the U.S. Treasury Department.